leadherforward/leadherforward/README.md

-lead her forward
+Lead Her Forward
 ==============

+Description:

-Interactive timeline app to educate and empower girls to be public leaders
+Interactive timeline app to educate and empower girls to be public service leaders

+Statement of Acceptable Use:

+The app Lead Her Forward (LHF) cannot be shared without the full permission of the project lead and must only be used for not-for-profit, educational purposes.
+Usage of any content and code within the application should fully credit Lead Her Forward and link to the project site.
+If you have any further questions, please contact the project lead (Mia Jamili) via email at leadherforward2013@gmail.com.

+Project Contributors:

+Mia Jamili (Lead), Jonathan Conley, Patrick Namasondhi, Rana Khalil, Adam Lichtenstein

+Instructions for modifications and deployment:

 To get a server running